 Be distinctive.
 Be different.
 Or both.
 Historically this has been key to a brand’s success.
 The decision to be distinctive or different guides your tactics and your decisions as you strive to bring this positioning to life.

 How you show up as a brand is equally important.
 How you look, what you say, and what you do all need to be aligned.
-Which is why you should pay particular focus to your brand identity.
+This is why you should pay particular focus to your brand identity.

 Elements of a brand’s visual identity that you should focus on: